 The MSU College of Music supports and challenges students, values innovation and creativity, and helps every community member achieve professional excellence.

-James Sullivan holds a Ph.D. in music theory and a D.M.A. and M.M. in double bass performance from the Eastman School of Music, as well as a B.M. in double bass performance and a B.S. in mathematics from Indiana University.
-Prior to joining the music theory faculty at MSU, he was assistant professor of music theory and double bass at the University of Evansville.
+Sullivan holds a Ph.D. in music theory and a D.M.A. and M.M. in double bass performance from the Eastman School of Music, as well as a B.M. in double bass performance and a B.S. in mathematics from Indiana University.
+Prior to joining the MSU faculty, he taught music theory and double bass at the University of Evansville.